mun3/F-ckAvgleAntiAdblock/README.md

 1. Open Violentmonkey's Dashboard

-2. Click the '+' icon to create a new script
+2. Click the "+" icon to create a new script

-3. Click 'Install from URL' and copy and paste the URL https://raw.githubusercontent.com/mun35/F-ckAvgleAntiAdblock/master/fu_antiadblock.js into the field
+3. Click "Install from URL" and copy and paste the URL https://raw.githubusercontent.com/mun35/F-ckAvgleAntiAdblock/master/fu_antiadblock.js into the field

-4. Click 'OK'
+4. Click "OK"

-5. Click 'Confirm installation' and 'Close'
+5. Click "Confirm installation" and then "Close"

 6. Done and enjoy!